Mean-Field Price Formation on Trees with Multi-Population and Non-Rational Agents: Introduction

 The analytic tractability achieved via our binomial tree framework is the key contribution that overcomes the theoretical and numerical difficulties in the continuous-time approaches, which involve either a (coupled systems of) complex McKean-Vlasov $\text{FBSDEs}$ (or qg-BSDEs), or a coupled system of HJB and Kolmogorov equations.
 Beyond theoretical advancement, our methodology offers a readily implementable framework for practical applications.
 It provides the equilibrium excess return required to compensate agents for the risk in the stock position, necessary to clear the market.
 The ability to obtain such explicit solutions offers a valuable tool for regulatory bodies performing market stability analysis under various agent-based scenarios.

 We structure the rest of the paper as follows: Section~\ref{sec-terminal} investigates the mean-field equilibrium among the agents with exponential utilities subject to terminal liabilities.
 Section~\ref{sec-recursive} deals with an extension to recursive utilities and also introduces cash spending (i.e., nominal consumption) and incremental endowments.
 Section~\ref{sec-multi-p} studies an extension to the presence of multiple populations.
-Section~\ref{sec-subjective} extends the previous frameworks to incorporate agents operating under respective subjective measures which induces state-dependent stochastic biases.
+Section~\ref{sec-subjective} extends the previous frameworks to incorporate agents operating under respective subjective measures which induce state-dependent stochastic biases.
 Section~\ref{sec-numerical} provides several illustrative numerical examples and examines their important implications.
-Section~\ref{sec-conclude} summarizes our findings and discusses possible directions for future research. \footnote{For the sake of gender-neutrality and brevity, the singular pronoun 'they' (and its forms) is used throughout the paper when referring to an anonymous agent or entity (e.g., agent-$i$).}
+Section~\ref{sec-conclude} summarizes our findings and discusses possible directions for future research.